aridjayarecipes/cutesrecipes.web.app/content/post/2516-how-to-make-homemade-oats-chicken-and-veg-soup-healthy-and-delicious-creamy-soup.md

 1. Prepare 1 tbs corn flour mix well in water

 Malaysian Soup Make a paste of water n cream of chicken soup, leave aside. can use two packets , depending on quantity making!
-Chicken soup isn&#39;t usually my thing, I&#39;ve never been a fan, but hubby wasn&#39;t feeling well and wanted some My family and friends loved this soup!
+Chicken soup isn't usually my thing, I've never been a fan, but hubby wasn't feeling well and wanted some My family and friends loved this soup!
 Thank you for an excellent healthy recipe!
 Despite that, your Creamy Chicken and Mushroom Soup is one of the best chicken soups I have ever had.

 <!--inarticleads2-->